SUSE/pennyworth/README.md

         Enable snapper for root by running:
         snapper create-config /

-        Disable the timeline for the new config: snapper -c root set-config "TIMELINE_CREATE=no"
+        Remove more than 5 Pennyworth snapshots and disable the timeline for the new config: snapper set-config NUMBER_LIMIT=5 TIMELINE_CREATE=no

         Disable the automatic zypper snapshots by removing the plugin: zypper rm snapper-zypp-plugin